-Whether you live with obsessive compulsive disorder (OCD) like me, have a weakened immune system, or simply prefer to avoid other people’s germs, getting on a plane can be stressful.
-If you’re hoping to avoid getting sick on your flight, you might want to check out our packing list of 10 carry-on essentials.
+Whether you live with obsessive-compulsive disorder (OCD) like me, have a weakened immune system, or simply prefer to avoid other people’s germs, getting on a plane can be stressful.
+If you’re hoping to avoid getting sick on your flight, you might want to check out our ultimate guide for how to pack a carry on backpack.

 Germs are lurking on airplanes and can make you sick.
 This post will discuss the ways you can stay healthy to avoid ruining your trip.
 We’ve got recommendations for what to pack to kill viruses on your flight!